Maximum life span: Demographic evidence

 The longest living person whose dates of birth and death were verified according to the modern norms of Guinness World Records and the Gerontology Research Group was Jeanne Calment (1875–1997), a French woman who is verified to have lived to the age of 122 years and 164 days.
-The oldest male lifespan has been verified as 116 years and 54 days, by Japanese man Jiroemon Kimura.
-Reduction of infant mortality has accounted for most of the increased average life span longevity, but since the 1960s mortality rates among those over 80 years have decreased by about 1.5% per year.
+The oldest male lifespan has been verified as 116 years and 54 days by Japanese man Jiroemon Kimura.
+Reduction of infant mortality has accounted for most of the increased average life span longevity, and since the 1960s mortality rates among those over 80 years have decreased by about 1.5% per year.
 According to James Vaupel, "The progress being made in lengthening lifespans and postponing senescence is entirely due to medical and public-health efforts, rising standards of living, better education, healthier nutrition and more salubrious lifestyles."
 Animal studies suggest that further lengthening of median human lifespan as well as maximum lifespan could be achieved through "calorie restriction mimetic" drugs or by directly reducing food consumption.
 Although calorie restriction has not been proven to extend the maximum human life span as of 2014, results in ongoing primate studies have demonstrated that the assumptions derived from rodents are valid in primates.

 It has been proposed that no fixed theoretical limit to human longevity is apparent today.
 Studies in the biodemography of human longevity indicate a late-life mortality deceleration law: that death rates level off at advanced ages to a late-life mortality plateau.
 That is, there is no fixed upper limit to human longevity, or fixed maximal human lifespan.
 This law was first quantified in 1939, when researchers found that the one-year probability of death at advanced age asymptotically approaches a limit of 44% for women and 54% for men.